pdf-association/pdf-issues/PUBLICATION-PROCESS.md

    .../32000-2-2020/clauseAnnexA.html#TableA.1
    ```

-- The simulated "track changes" is achieved via inline `span class="new-text"` and `span class="deleted-text"` from `assets/iso-style.css`.
+- The simulated "track changes" is achieved via HTML5 `del` and `ins` tags, styled by CSS in `assets/iso-style.css`.

 - Each `clauseXXX.md` file needs to start with the following structure: a local ToC for just this clause (if required); the ISO stylesheet, the hidden `div` used to display the popups, a fake H1 for the start of the clause:
     ```html